-Renewable energy is an alternative to traditional energy sources (e.g. oil and gas) that are fossil fuels and generate significant greenhouse gas emissions and contribute to air pollution.
+Renewable energy is an alternative to traditional energy sources (e.g., oil and gas) that are fossil fuels, generate significant greenhouse gas emissions, and contribute to air pollution.

 However, the flow and amount of energy per unit often have limits, and the reliability can vary across energy sources.
 For example, solar power requires sunlight to produce energy.